nvm-sh/nvm/README.md

 ### Important Notes

-If you're running a system without prepackaged binary available, which means you're going to install nodejs or io.js from its source code, you need to make sure your system has a C++ compiler.
+If you're running a system without prepackaged binary available, which means you're going to install nodejs from its source code, you need to make sure your system has a C++ compiler.
 For OS X, Xcode will work, for Debian/Ubuntu based GNU/Linux, the `build-essential` and `libssl-dev` packages work.

 **Note:** `nvm` does not support Windows (see [#284](https://github.com/creationix/nvm/issues/284)).
 Two alternatives exist, which are neither supported nor developed by us: